-If your vehicle has the remote start ready feature, your RKE transmitter will have extended range that will allow you to lock or unlock your vehicle from about 195 feet (60 m) away.
+If your vehicle has the remote start ready feature, your remote keyless entry transmitter will have extended range that will allow you to lock or unlock your vehicle from about 195 feet (60 m) away.

 See your dealer if you would like to add the manufacturer's remote vehicle start feature to your vehicle.